telerik/xaml-docs/controls/radchartview/features/behaviors/panzoom.md

 ## Drag to zoom/scroll

-The pan and zoom behavior enables drag-to-zoom and drag-to-pan functionality.
-By default when the ChartPanAndZoomBehavior is activated and you start dragging on the plot area, a zoom rectangle will be created and when the mouse is released the visible area will fit into the rectangle.
+The pan and zoom behavior enables drag-to-zoom and drag-to-pan functionalities.
+By default, when the ChartPanAndZoomBehavior is activated and you start dragging on the plot area, a zoom rectangle will be created and when the mouse is released the visible area will fit into the rectangle.

 #### __Figure 1: Drag to zoom__
 ![](images/radchart-features-scrollandzoom-1.png)